-We support older adults by offering a range of programs and services that support physical, social, emotional and spiritual health.
+We support aging and older adults by offering a range of programs and services that support physical, social, emotional and spiritual health.

 Sessions are offered regularly and cover a range of topics and are open to all residents of our catchment area.

 As we continue to take physical distancing measures, Woolwich Community Health Centre is offering health education sessions at a distance using the virtual communication platform, Zoom.
 All sessions are FREE.
 Registration is required.
 Once you have registered, you will receive your invitation a day before the presentation.
 If you do not have internet access you can attend the program using your telephone.Â To register for any of the programs, please send an email to Tariq at [email protected] or call 519-664-3794 ext.
 222.